roadnarrows-robotics/rnr-sdk/Dynamixel/README.md

 &#169; 2011-2016 RoadNarrows LLC

 ## License
-RoadNarrows Free
-See the [EULA](https://github.com/roadnarrows-robotics/rnr-sdk/Dynamixel/EULA.md) for more details.
+RoadNarrows Free.
+See the EULA for more details.

 ## RoadNarrows Required Packages:
 * botsense